majeinfo/chaingun/SYNTAX.md

 ## Session variables and Cookies

-The session variables and the Cookies are deleted at the end of each script loop (if there are many) played by a VU.
+The session variables and the Cookies are deleted at the end of each script iteration (if there are many) played by a VU.
+This behaviour can be changed for HTTP/S actions by setting the global parameter `persistent_http_sessions` to true.

 ## The `when` clause to trigger Actions